 What mechanisms allow populations and species to persist in a changing climate?

 In order for populations and species to persist in a changing climate (as opposed to go extinct, either locally or globally), they need to have adequate coping mechanisms.
 These can include mechanisms of tolerance, acclimation, adaptation, and re-distribution.
 For example, we have used physiological experiments to assess spatial variation in climatic tolerances of marine invertebrates.
 This allows us to predict where individuals are most vulnerable to warming versus locations of thermal refugia (a focus of Dr. Lauren Pandori’s Ph.D. dissertation).
-We have also used a space-for-time approach gives us an idea of whether acclimation and adaptation could allow population persistence as the climate changes (Sorte et al. 2011, 2019).
+We have also used a space-for-time approach to evaluate whether acclimation and adaptation could allow population persistence as the climate changes (Sorte et al. 2011, 2019).